-For on-street bikeways, pavement preservation, signs, pavement markings and sweeping are the responsibilities of Street Maintenance Division.
-City streets are swept a minimum of four times per year, and upon request according to 311 calls that report debris in the roadway.
+For on-street bikeways, pavement preservation, signs, pavement markings and sweeping are the responsibilities of Municipal Development, typically through the Street Maintenance Division or Traffic Engineering Division.
+City streets are swept a minimum of four times per year on average, and upon request according to 311 calls that report debris in the roadway.